alikomuska/DroneAR_Game/README.md

 The first goal is to make a virtual object remain fixed at a known 3D position while the camera moves around it.

-Pose Estimation During Temporary Marker Loss
+# Pose Estimation During Temporary Marker Loss challenge

 A second major challenge is that the drone cannot rely on continuously detecting an ArUco marker.